Hilal-Almoqbali/Hilal-Almoqbali/README.md

   <summary>About me</summary>

 - 🔭 I’m currently working on personal website and C/C++ and OpenGL projects.
-- 🌱 I’m currently learning mathematics, C/C++, Fortran,Assembly, OpenGL, and HTML.
+- 🌱 I’m currently learning mathematics, C/C++, Vulkan, and HTML.
 - 🔭 I’m currently Selected studing mathematics.
 - 💬 Ask me about nothing sofar.
 -   Fun fact about me, I don't like the interpreted languages.